fabiomux/kde-servicemenus/README.md

 # KDE Service Menus

 My personal KDE service menus collection, it includes the following scripts:
+- [Compose with Betterbird][compose_with_betterbird]:
+  compose a new email with the Betterbird email client using the selected files as attachment;
 - [Compose with Thunderbird][compose_with_thunderbird]:
   compose a new email with Thunderbird email client using the selected files as attachment;
 - [Compose with Thunderbird (Flatpak edition)][compose_with_thunderbird_flatpak]: